flabbergast/xmega-arduino/README.md

 - Various third-party libraries might (and most probably do) need some adjustments to work with XMEGAs.

+- Because Arduino 1.6.2 is inconsistent as to how does it refer to where the compiler resides, you might need to adjust `platform.txt` on 32bit linux (if the compiler or avrdude is not found).

 # Installation

 Download zip (button on the right) and unpack to your